Agent Skills: Cross-Model Code Review with Codex CLI

 What This Skill is NOT

 • Not a replacement for human review.
-Cross-model review catches bugs but can't evaluate product direction or user experience.
+Cross-model review catches bugs but can't evaluate product direction or UX.

 • Not a linter.
-Don't use Codex review for formatting or style — that's what linters are for.
+Don't use Codex review for formatting or style.

 • Not infallible.
-5-15% false positive rate is normal.
-Triage findings, don't blindly fix everything.
+5–15% false positive rate is normal.
+Triage findings.

 • Not for self-approval.
 The whole point is cross-model validation.
 Don't use Claude to review Claude's code.